 Alice Bean is an experimental particle physicist who came to KU as faculty in 1993.
 She works with the CMS collaboration at the Large Hadron Collider and specializes in silicon detectors.
 She also started the Quarked project (www.quarked.org) which seeks to teach children and others about particle physics in a fun engaging way.

-In addition to supervising several students in research, I teach upper division labs and introductory courses.
+In addition to supervising several students in research, I teach upper division labs, science and policy, and introductory courses.

 - Electronics labs, physics for non-science majors